 - the efficient use of resources3

-1 Efficient education means providing for each child or young person a suitable, appropriate education in terms of their age, ability, aptitude and any special educational needs they may have.
+1 Efficient education means providing for each child or young person a suitable, appropriate education in terms of their age, ability, aptitude, and any special educational needs they may have.

 2Where a local authority is considering the appropriateness of an individual institution, ‘others’ is intended to mean the children and young people with whom the child or young person with an EHC plan will directly come into contact on a regular day-to-day basis.

-3The ‘efficient use of resources’ condition really applies to the cost to the LA of a CYP attending attending (including transport and extra therapies
+3The ‘efficient use of resources’ condition really applies to the cost to the LA of a CYP attending (including transport and extra therapies

 2. If one or more conditions occur